-Over the course of the A level, students will carry out a series of at least 12 experiments during lessons in order to demonstrate their experimental skills.
+Over the course of the 2nd year of the A level course, students will carry out a series of at least 12 experiments during lessons in order to demonstrate their experimental skills.

-What about extra-curricular and wider study aspects of the chemistry course?
+What about extra-curricular and wider study aspects of the

+chemistry course?